 Medical Equipment and Assistive Devices for Children with Cerebral Palsy

 Prescribed medical equipment and assistive devices can help those with cerebral palsy overcome symptoms and complications.
 These types of equipment and devices can help children with cerebral palsy lead an easier, less painful life.
 Your child’s doctors or therapists may prescribe one or all of the tools listed below, depending on your child’s individual needs.
-Some of these devices may help your child build independence and overcome challenges associated with activities of daily living.
+Some of these devices may help your child build independence and overcome challenges associated with daily living activities.

 Some common types of medical equipment and assistive devices used by children, teens, and adults with cerebral palsy include: